 There is sufficient parking to accommodate all vehicles driven by students.
-At times, you may not be able to use the parking area most convenient and may have to park in an area more removed from your destination.
-You are required to park in the parking areas assigned to students.
+At times, drivers may not be able to use the parking area most convenient and may have to park in an area more removed from their destination.
+Students are required to park in the parking areas assigned to students.
 Parking along the roadways and in the staff and faculty parking spaces is prohibited.
 Check the campus map for student parking areas.